833.200.0213

 The reporting dashboard translates sales, labor, and guest counts into graphs and charts across custom date ranges.
 Owners can spot peaks, slumps, and anomalies without having to read through rows of numbers.
 The visual layout helps busy operators act on what the data shows between services or during a quick break.

-SpotOn Restaurant Reports Mobile App
+SpotOn Restaurant Reports mobile app

 The dedicated SpotOn Restaurant Reports app for iOS and Android gives owners full access to their reporting suite on the go.
 Many owners review daily recaps from home, check hourly sales during a commute, or approve closeouts without sitting in the back office every night.